ycpcs/cs330-fall2025/assignments/wireshark-intro.md

      - If you're unsure, open your browser and **start loading a webpage** — then see which interface shows packet activity.
      - **Tip:** Avoid loopback interfaces unless you're capturing local traffic like `localhost`.
 4. On **Windows**, click **Start** next to the interface on which you want to begin capture.
-5. While Wireshark is running, open your browser and go to: ```https://ycpcs.github.io/cs330-fall2025/assignments/fingerprint.html```
+5. While Wireshark is running, open your browser and go to: <a href="https://ycpcs.github.io/cs330-fall2025/assignments/fingerprint.html" target="_blank">https://ycpcs.github.io/cs330-fall2025/assignments/fingerprint.html</a>

 ---